philipbrown/worldpay/README.md

 **Interval** - This is the minimum interval allowed between payments.

-**NOTE:** Any of these above limits can be left unset for this option.
+**Note:** Any of these above limits can be left unset for this option.

 ```Option 1```